MarcoXZh/OOPJavaCourse/Assignment7 Type Compatibility and Generics/README.md

 is possible that a `Rectangle.supersize` returns a circle.

-Make the appropriate modifications to all the geometric shape classes and add a method `supersize_list` in ArrayListExample.java, so that it takes an array list of some kind of geometric shapes (for example, rectangles) and returns an array list of the same type, with the shapes super sized.
+Make the appropriate modifications to all the geometric shape classes and add a method `supersize_list` in *ArrayListExample.java*, so that it takes an array list of some kind of geometric shapes (for example, rectangles) and returns an array list of the same type, with the shapes super-sized.
 The skeleton code in ArrayListExample.java includes some commented-out lines at the end that use the `supersize_list` method.
 Uncomment them (but don't otherwise change them).
 You should get the following additional output: